 Where the streets meet, San Blas at times offers live entertainment for festivities on its piece of the Andes.

-At San Francisco square, on Palm Sunday, Good Friday and Easter Sunday the faithful honor God as cucuruchos emerge in procession and joy resounds celebrating the Resurrection of Christ.
+At San Francisco square, on Palm Sunday, Good Friday and Easter Sunday, the faithful honor God as cucuruchos emerge in procession and joy resounds celebrating the Resurrection of Christ.
+For now, construction for the subway goes on right off the plaza.

 Santo Domingo, where the trolley makes regular stops, offers religious and secular happenings throughout the year all the way up "la loma" on Good Friday.